Research & Analysis Wing: Oversight

 Formally, R&AW does not have a written statute, rather, it is a creation of executive order, which has allowed the agency to operate without answerability to Parliament.
-This nature is also shared by the Intelligence Bureau (IB), which is also has its origin in executive order, and thus also lacks a written statute.
+This nature is also shared by the Intelligence Bureau (IB), which also has its origin in executive order, and thus also lacks a written statute.
 Technically, it means both agencies exist and function without legal legitimacy or parliamentary authorization.

-Calls for accountability for India's intelligence apparatus were made in the aftermath of The Emergency of 1975-77, when institutional abuses under the then-Indira Gandhi government were widespread.
+Calls for accountability for India's intelligence apparatus were made in the aftermath of The Emergency of 1975–77, when institutional abuses under the then-Indira Gandhi government were widespread.
 In 1978, then-prime minister Morarji Desai appointed a committee headed by former Home Secretary L. P. Singh to investigate the functioning and misuse of the Central Bureau of Investigation (CBI) and the IB for political ends; it subsequently recommended the creation of “a comprehensive central legislation to remove the deficiency of not having a central investigative agency with a self-sufficient statutory charter of duties and functions”.
 However, Gandhi's return to power in 1980 prevented the implementation of the recommendations.
 In 2010, then-vice president of India Hamid Ansari highlighted the need for R&AW to have accountability under parliamentary oversight to prevent any potential misuse of power.
-In 2011, 2019 and 2024 Congress MP Manish Tewari attempted to introduce private member's bill to initiate oversight, called the The Intelligence Services (Powers And Regulation) Bill; however, none of his attempts succeded.
-His 2011 attempt to pass the bill was criticized by former R&AW chiefs C. D. Sahay and Anand Verma as being to micromangerial towards R&AW operations; the bill was never passed.
+In 2011, 2019 and 2024 Congress MP Manish Tewari attempted to introduce private member's bill to initiate oversight, called The Intelligence Services (Powers And Regulation) Bill; however, none of his attempts succeeded.
+His 2011 attempt to pass the bill was criticized by former R&AW chiefs C. D. Sahay and Anand Verma as being too micromangerial towards R&AW operations; the bill was never passed.

-Nevertheless, there have been some arguments in support of no oversight; it has been opined that a foreign intelligence agency does not operate within a permissible area - while they may be working in the interests of one’s own country, they are certainly not operating in the interest of the host country, and are thus not liable to legal accountability.
+Nevertheless, there have been some arguments in support of no oversight; it has been opined that a foreign intelligence agency does not operate within a permissible area – while they may be working in the interests of one's own country, they are certainly not operating in the interest of the host country, and are thus not liable to legal accountability.
 Another argument in favor is that in multi-party systems or coalition politics, the efficient functioning of the agency may be hindered due to political interference, thus necessitating a nature of functioning independent from oversight.